aerogear/graphback/docs/plugins/graphback-datasync.md

 }
 ```

-It also adds a `sync` query or a delta query:
+It also adds a `sync` query or a delta query as shown below.
+This allows you to get all the changes(updates and deletes) to your data that happened since the `lastSync` timestamp.

+Internally this uses the `updatedAt` timestamp to check if any documents in the database have been modified since the `lastSync` timestamp.
+Note that however this strategy can only get you the latest version of changed documents ignoring any in-between states that may have transpired between `lastSync` and now.

 ```graphql
 type Query {